Volkswagen Caddy: Caddy Typ 9U

+Safety

-Third generation (Typ 2K; 2003)
+Third generation (Typ 2K; 2004)

-The third generation of Volkswagen Caddy debuted at the end of 2003, at the RAI Commercial Vehicle Show in Amsterdam, Volkswagen Commercial Vehicles debuted the Typ 2K Caddy panel van.
+The third generation of Volkswagen Caddy debuted at the end of 2003, at the RAI Commercial Vehicle Show in Amsterdam, with production commencing in May 2004.

 The Typ 2K shares 50% of its modules with the Volkswagen Golf Mk5 and Volkswagen Touran.
 The new model Caddy has a more aerodynamic design, the angle of the windscreen and A pillar is more horizontal, making the dashboard bigger and the bonnet (hood) smaller.

 There are two body sizes: "normal" and Maxi.
 These can both be configured as a Panel Van, a Window Panel Van, Kombi (spartan passenger version), Caddy Life (family version), and a Camping version called the Caddy Tramper or Caddy Life Camper.

 A Caddy Life or Kombi seats up to five in two rows while a Caddy Life Maxi or Kombi Maxi seats up to seven in three rows.
 The Life version has interior trimmings like that of a conventional five seater wagon while the Kombi is a naked panel van with windows and seats.
 The difference in road noise between the two is described by some as substantial.